jonahwilliams/haskell-stuff/week-1/README.md

 something a bit more advanced.
 I'm not really sure If I actually know how to write Heaps or RB Trees or if I've just memorized some code.
 One way or another, I'll figure out how to do it in Haskell.

+At this point my code is probably more verbose than necessary; I'm aware of `.` and `$` but I'm not quite comfortable using them yet.
+I also have hlint providing me some pro-tips on the DL.  `not (elem x)` -> `notElem x`, awesome.
+Probably would have taken me a year to find on my own, but I guess its a common enough pattern.